 We all know that it’s possible to change our health insurance plans during open enrollment.
 But what if you want to change your insurance at some point in the months between open enrollment periods?
-Well, you can’t do so on a whim.
-You may be able to take advantage of a special enrollment period, but only if you’ve had a qualifying life event.
+You can’t do so on a whim, but you may be able to take advantage of a special enrollment period when you have a qualifying life event.
 Here’s how it works.

 What Is a Qualifying Life Event?

 A qualifying life event is a change in your family status or health insurance needs that’s serious enough to require a change in your health insurance coverage.
 If you buy a plan through the government’s Marketplace, you have a 60-day period from the time of a qualifying life event to change your health plan.
 If you get health insurance through your employer, you generally have 30 days from the qualifying event to change your coverage.